MHumm/DelphiEncryptionCompendium/readme.md

 * CRCs: non cryptographic checksums based on CRC algorithms

 ## Which Delphi versions are compatible?
+The current version 6.0 is compatible with Delphi 2009 - Delphi 10.4.1 Sydney.
+When defining the NO_ASM define in DECOptions.inc it is compatible with all platforms supported by Delphi!
+It might be compatible with FPC, but this has not been focus and is not tested.
+The development branch contains a more FPC compatible version already.

 The last released version 5.2 is compatible with Delphi 7-2007 at least.
 For using it with newer versions some small modification is necessary in order to compile it.
 If done it is compatible up to 10.2 Tokio at least.
-This version is only compatible with Win32/Win64!

-This version 6.0 is compatible with Delphi 2009 - Delphi 10.4.1 Sydney.
+This version 5.2 is compatible with Win32/Win64 only!
-When defining the NO_ASM define in DECOptions.inc it is compatible with all platforms!
-It might be compatible with FPC, but this has not been focus and is not tested.

 ## What is the current status of this project?
 After some years of work we finally managed to release V6.0 now.